 Captain James lost his fourteen-year-old son Enoch, when he fell overboard from the Dovey Belle and drowned as the vessel was lying off Gravesend.
 Young David Morgan, son of Captain John Morgan died at sea in 1880 on the schooner Meirion Lass, a vessel that his proud father had bought for the family.
 Mary Hughes lost husband John and two sons when they drowned in 1845 whilst on the Betsy, leaving her with five children to raise at the Friendship Inn.

 Whenever they could, the womenfolk would join their husbands on coastal sloops as crewmembers.
 Brothers John and Hugh Davies often took their wives and daughters on the family owned vessels Sarah, France and the Amity, in the 1830’s.
-John Evans captain of the sloop Mermaid, undoubtedly took his wife as she gave birth on board to the appropriately named John Seaborn Evans in 1822.
+In 1822 undoubtedly one wife gave birth on board a sloop and the child was appropriately named John Seaborn Evans.
 Eileen Nicholls who is John Seaborn Evans's great great grandaughter, has fleshed out some of his family history.
 Eileen believed his father had been a carpenter born in Aberystwyth in 1782, but would he have let his Borth born wife go on a coastal voyage whilst pregnant?
-There were not many maritime Evans's in borth, however there are two John Evans's who may have been his father, one a master mariner born in 1797 who went on to command the Aberystwyth in the 1850's, and another born in 1798 who commanded the Angharad in 1860, the Rose from 1863-65 and the Hannah and Jane in 1868.
+There were not many maritime Evans's in Borth, however there are two John Evans's who may have been his father, one a master mariner born in 1797 who went on to command the Aberystwyth in the 1850's, and another born in 1798 who commanded the Angharad in 1860, the Rose from 1863-65 and the Hannah and Jane in 1868.
 What is certain is that Seaborn married Anne Morgan, daughter of John Morgan.
-The Borth Morgans were involved with the sloops Botolog, Speedwell, Francis, Betsey, Fame, Eleanor and Betsey and the Dove, as well as the schooners Dove and Botolog.
+The Borth Morgans were involved with the sloops Botalog, Speedwell, Francis, Betsey, Fame, Eleanor and Betsey and the Dove, as well as the schooners Dove and Botolag.
 The brothers David William John and Lewis Morgan were all master mariners.

 As conditions and vessels improved, wives increasingly accompanied their husbands.
 Captain Abraham Davies took his wife Mary on the 240-ton brig Ethel Ann.
 Captain David Jones of the schooner Resolute, with his nineteen-year-old son as mate, often took his daughter Mary Jane on voyages with them.
 Captain Edward Edwards b.1823, took his wife Anne and his daughter Sarah Sophia, on the barques Eurydice and the Walton.
 Captain John Davies b.1834 was accompanied by his wife Catherine on the schooner Ocean Wave, and possibly on other vessels he commanded, such as Miss Evans and the Sydney and Jane.
 Captain Richard Jenkins took his whole family with him on the 80-ton schooner Ceylon in 1861; they were his thirty-one year old wife Mary, daughter Mary aged eleven, and son Richard aged eight.
 In the 1870’s Captain Richard Davies took his wife Jane, and six month old daughter Elizabeth on the Rachel Lewis.